Coronavirus (COVID-19) and CRPS

 Sheilding The Extremely Vulnerable

-On 21 March 2020, the UK Government published guidance and advice on shielding those people who are at extremely high risk of a severe illness from coronavirus COVID-19.
+The U.K. Government have published guidance which has been updated on 11 January 2021 providing advice on shielding those people who are at extremely high risk of a severe illness from coronavirus COVID-19.

 ‘Shielding’ is a measure to protect people who are clinically extremely vulnerable by minimising all interaction between those who are extremely vulnerable and others.
 (Public Health England Advice)